 - Calibrate your eye tracking or head tracking device

 - Open EyeHarp and play.
-The EyeHarp comes with three simple built-in sounds.
-You can select sounds, and other settings, in the Setup menu.
-To use MIDI instruments, follow steps 4-6.
+The EyeHarp will sound the default piano MIDI of Windows.
+To use different MIDI instruments, follow steps 4-6.

 - Open the VST plug-in and select instruments and MIDI channels.
 Each MIDI channel should have only one instrument.